thekokirikid/DnDParser/README.md

 After cloning the repository and installing NodeJS, run:

   src/redis-server

-This will start up the redis server.
-To test loading the dictionary into redis, run the command:

-  node dictionaryServer.js

 After starting the redis server you must create a directory called 'xml_files' and place all the Application XML files in this directory.